KingLear194/BlackLittermanEnd2End/README.md

 This loops over the jobs created by ```src/etf_preprocessing.py```, $`L^1`$-regularization, $`L^2`$-regularization and learning rate for the global optimizer.
 The training for a fixed combination of job and hyperparameters uses ```src/one_shot_train.py```

-To fetch the validation results, find the best model, produce ensembling and final results, run the bash script ```src/SlurmScripts/etf_ensembling.sh```
+To fetch the validation results, then find the best model, then produce ensembling and save final results, run the bash script ```src/SlurmScripts/etf_ensembling.sh```

     sbatch etf_ensembling.sh